-Register interest in the 2021-22 programme below and we’ll email you when applications open.
+Register interest in the 2021-22 programme below

-Participants will learn how to increase resilience, develop different income streams and ways of working suited to the online, post Covid-19 new normal.
+You’ll learn how to increase resilience, develop different income streams and ways of working suited to the online, post Covid-19 new normal.

 Trade Up offers a year of support, including: